 "I know, Spock.
 I know."

-But she had always loved the fierce summer storms that swept the area.
-Her cousins had huddled in their beds but she had never hidden from the lightning and thunder.
-She remembered sitting in front of the open window in the attic room they all shared.
-Feeling the rain blow into her face as she felt, not just saw or heard, the storm.
+But she'd always loved the fierce summer storms that swept the area.
+Her cousins had huddled in their beds but she'd never hidden from the lightning and thunder.
+She remembered sitting in front of the open window in the attic room they all shared with the rain blowing into her face as she felt, not just saw or heard, the storm.
 A part of her wanted it to storm tonight, wanted to have that as the accompaniment to being with Spock.

-His voice sounded somewhat deeper than normal as he expressed approval for the cabin.
-She felt a rush of pleasure that he appreciated the place, appreciated her.
+His voice sounded somewhat deeper than normal as he expressed approval for the cabin, and she felt a rush of pleasure that he appreciated the place, appreciated her.
 She started to pull the spread over the sheet but he moved to her side of the bed and reached for the covering.

 "We will not need this, Christine."
 He took the spread and folded it carefully, placing it on the dresser.
 Turning back to her, his eyes were like liquid darkness.
 "Come out.
 We should talk while we still have time."